Anheuser-Busch brands: LandShark Lager

 Under a sponsorship deal, Dolphin Stadium, home of the Miami Dolphins, Florida Marlins and the Miami Hurricanes, was renamed "Land Shark Stadium" for the 2009 football season.
-The contract ended in early 2010, and the stadium was renamed "Sun Life Stadium" as of January 18, 2010, in time for both the 2010 NFL Pro Bowl and Super Bowl XLIV.
-The stadium was renamed Hard Rock Stadium in 2016.

-LandShark also has Bar & Grill locations in Pensacola, Florida, Myrtle Beach, South Carolina, Atlantic City, New Jersey, Branson, Missouri, Buford, Georgia, and Biloxi, Mississippi.

-The name is derived from the Jimmy Buffett song "Fins", where men in a beach town trying to woo a vacationing woman are referred to as "sharks that can swim on the land."

-Previously craft beer ownership
+Craft Beer Ownership

 Goose Island Brewery

 Goose Island started in 1988 as a brewpub in Chicago, and opened a separate bottling plant there in 1995.
 The brewery and its beers were purchased by Anheuser-Busch InBev in 2011.
 The Chicago brewery continues to produce and sell small batch beers while their national offerings are made in bulk at various Anheuser-Busch facilities.